Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 A room with a view in Riomaggiore

-I only have 3 essential requirements for a hotel in Cinque Terre: a terrific view, a private bath, and a reasonable rate (the last one is negotiable).
+I only had 3 essential requirements for a hotel: a terrific view, a private bath, and a reasonable rate (the last one is negotiable).

-After extensive research, I find it all at the Hotel Villa Argentina.
+After extensive research, I found it all at the Hotel Villa Argentina.

-The room itself turns out to be pretty basic.
-But it’s clean, has good A/C, strong wifi, and everything else we need.
+The room itself turned out to be pretty basic.
+But it was clean, had good A/C, strong wifi, and everything else we needed.
 And did I mention the view?

 And to be fair, fancy was not one of my requirements for this stop.
-I’m saving that for our last stop.
+I saved that for our last stop.

 Read More: Honeymoon Paradise in Tahiti